 Management considers the allowance for doubtful accounts to be prudent and reasonable.
 Furthermore, the University's allowance is general in nature and is available to absorb losses from any loan category.
-Management believes that the allowance for doubtful accounts at June 30, 2018 is adequate to absorb credit losses inherent in the portfolio as of that date.
+Management believes that the allowance for doubtful accounts at June 30, 2019 is adequate to absorb credit losses inherent in the portfolio as of that date.

-3. PLEDGES RECEIVABLE
+4. PLEDGES RECEIVABLE

-Unconditional promises to give are included in the consolidated financial statements as pledges receivable and revenue of the appropriate net asset category.
-Multiyear pledges are recorded after discounting based on the market rate to the present value of expected future cash flows.
-The discount rate utilized for fiscal 2018 and 2017 was 5%.
+Unconditional promises to give are included in the financial statements as pledges receivable and revenue of the appropriate net asset category.
+Multi-year pledges are recorded after discounting based on the market rate to the present value of expected future cash flows.
+The discount rate utilized for fiscal 2019 and 2018 was 5%.

-Unconditional promises to give at June 30, 2018 and 2017 are expected to be realized in the following periods:
+Unconditional promises to give at June 30, 2019 and 2018 are expected to be realized in the following periods: